Tickets booked. Bags packed. Sunshine, Oceans, and Sunsets ahead!

-Salt water is pretty friendly to spray tan products, so you can feel free to frolic in the waves pretty much as you like.
-The salt water will likely increase the speed at which the spray tan fades away, but it won’t remove the tan altogether.
+Salt water is pretty friendly to spray tan products, so you can feel free to play in the waves pretty much as you like.
+The salt water will exfoliate the skin and increase the speed at which the spray tan fades away, but it won’t remove the tan altogether.

 Do Spray Tans Come Off in a Swimming a Pool?